Ford C-Max: Facelift

 In December 2006, the facelifted version of the C-Max was revealed at the 2006 Bologna Motor Show and went on sale in late spring 2007.
 The pre-facelift version of the car (2003–2007) was called the Ford Focus C-Max.
 The name change to C-Max is attributable to Ford's MPV strategy of creating a 'Max' branded line of MPVs, starting with the Ford S-Max, launched in 2006.

-The facelift brought the car in line with Ford's 'Kinetic Design' design language, evidenced through its twin trapezoidal grilles, large wheel arches and angular headlights.
-However, as the car does not have a bodyshell originally designed for 'Kinetic Design,' Ford officially states that the car contains only 'elements' of the design language.
+The facelift brought the car in line with Ford's "Kinetic Design" design language, evidenced through its twin trapezoidal grilles, large wheel arches, and angular headlights.
+As the car does not have a bodyshell originally designed for Kinetic Design, though, Ford officially states that the car contains only "elements" of the design language.

 Second generation (2011)

-Alongside the third generation Ford Focus Mk III, the second generation C-Max (C344) is built on Ford's new Global C platform.
+Alongside the third-generation Ford Focus Mk III, the second-generation C-Max (C344) is built on Ford's new Global C platform.
 The appearance is inspired by the Iosis Max concept, shown at the 2009 Geneva Motor Show.
-In addition, Ford added a long wheelbase, seven-seat minivan variant of the C-Max, the Ford Grand C-Max.
+In addition, Ford added a long-wheelbase, seven-seat minivan variant of the C-Max, the Ford Grand C-Max.

 The vehicle was unveiled at the 2009 Frankfurt Motor Show.
 Early European models include 5 seats, and 7-seat models entered the market at the end of 2010 (except Russia, where there is only the 7-seat model).
-At the 2011 North American International Auto Show, Ford announced a 7-seat C-MAX for the North American market.
-However, this model was cancelled prior to launch.
+At the 2011 North American International Auto Show, Ford announced a seven-seat C-MAX for the North American market, but this model was cancelled prior to launch.

 Ford unveiled the Ford C-Max Energi plug-in hybrid and the C-Max Hybrid at the 2011 North American International Auto Show.
 Like the conventional C-Max, the C-Max Energi and Hybrid are five-seat only.
 They replace the Ford Escape Hybrid and Mercury Mariner Hybrid since Ford discontinued the Mercury brand after the 2011 model year and the Escape Hybrid after the 2012 year model.
 The C-Max is Ford's first hybrid-only line of vehicles.
-Both the plug-in and hybrid version designs are based on the European gasoline- and diesel-powered versions.
+Both the plug-in and hybrid versions are based on the European gasoline- and diesel-powered versions.

-The C-Max Hybrid was released in the United States in September 2012 as a 2013 model year, followed by the release of the plug-in Energi version by mid October 2012.
+The C-Max Hybrid was released in the United States in September 2012 as a 2013 model, followed by the release of the plug-in Energi version by mid-October 2012.

 Production of the C-Max Energi in the United States ended in September 2017, while Hybrid production ended in 2018.

 Features

-The new Mk III platform is the first in its class to support Torque Vectoring Control (TVC).
+The new Mk III platform is the first in its class to support torque vectoring control.

-The redesigned C-Max features flat folding third row seats, a hands free power lift gate, rear view camera, park assist, and panoramic sunroof.
-HD Radio, Sirius XM, Sync, dual-zone climate control system, and navigation system come as standard or as available options on the different trim lines.
+The redesigned C-Max features flat folding third-row seats, a hands-free power lift gate, rear-view camera, park assist, and panoramic sunroof.
+HD radio, Sirius XM, Sync, dual-zone climate control system, and a navigation system come as standard or as available options on the different trim lines.

-The aerodynamics (drag coefficient, cw) of the car has been improved, being 0,30 for the 5 seater and 0,32 for the Grand C-Max.
+The aerodynamics (drag coefficient, cw) of the car has been improved, being 0,30 for the five-seater and 0,32 for the Grand C-Max.